 - (a) Statement of Purpose and Scope of Authority.
-Pursuant to the Civil Justice Reform Act, 28 U.S.C § 471 et seq., the United States District Court for the District of Arizona has, effective December 1, 1993, established a Differentiated Case Management ("DCM") system, which screens cases for complexity, assigns cases to specific tracks based on that complexity, and manages cases to disposition according to predetermined milestones established for respective tracks. - (b) Tracks.
-Unless otherwise ordered by the assigned District Judge or Magistrate Judge, the type of cases identified in the following tracks must be assigned as follows: - (1) Expedited Track. - (A) Assignment. - (i) Cases are assigned to this track by the Clerk of Court based on nature of suit, and are those which usually are resolved on the pleadings.
+Pursuant to the Civil Justice Reform Act, 28 U.S.C § 471 et seq., the United States District Court for the District of Arizona has established a Differentiated Case Management ("DCM") system to screen cases for complexity, assign cases to specific tracks based on that complexity, and manage cases to disposition according to predetermined milestones established for the respective tracks. - (b) Tracks.
+Unless otherwise ordered by the assigned District Judge or Magistrate Judge, the type of cases identified in the following tracks must be assigned as follows: - (1) Expedited Track. - (A) Assignment. - (i) Cases are assigned to this track based on nature of suit, and are those that usually are resolved on the pleadings.
 Expedited Track cases include:

-Bankruptcy Appeals;
+Bankruptcy appeals;

-Social Security;
+Social Security appeals;

-Student Loan, Veteran's Benefits, and other recovery;
+Student Loan, Veteran's Benefits, and other recovery actions;